Vladimir Horowitz: Personal life

 In 1982, Horowitz began using prescribed antidepressant medications; there are reports that he was drinking as well.
 His playing underwent a perceptible decline during this period, with his 1983 performances in the United States and Japan marred by memory lapses and a loss of physical control.
 Hidekazu Yoshida, Japanese critic, likened Horowitz to a "cracked rare, gorgeous antique vase."
 He stopped playing in public for two years.

 Last years

-In 1985, Horowitz, no longer taking medication or drinking alcohol, returned to performing and recording.
-His first post-retirement appearance was not on stage, but in the documentary film Vladimir Horowitz: The Last Romantic.
-In many of his later performances, although still capable of remarkable technical feats he substituted finesse and coloration for bravura.
-Many critics, including Harold C. Schonberg and Richard Dyer, felt that his post-1985 performances and recordings were the best of his later years.